 Leaflets are available on the white plinth on your left, and sometimes there will be a text panel on the orange wall giving further information about the current exhibition.

-The third door on your right after you walk down the corridor is the bathroom.
+The third door on your right as you move down the corridor is the bathroom.
 Here is a picture:

 The all-gender accessible toilet has grab rails, a lower sink, baby changing table, bin, and working red emergency alarm cord.
 The door opens forwards and is 34.5 inches wide, and there is overhead fluorescent lighting.

 If you have questions about a specific exhibition, please get in touch at firstname.lastname@example.org or call us on 020 8981 6111.